exs-xgg/dive-manual-app-ionic/README.md

+A mobile app project that got discontinued, and submitted to Existence Innovation's repository for students to browse and learn.

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This was developed from a starter template for [Ionic](http://ionicframework.com/docs/) projects.

 ## How to use this template